PentaZoned/my-own-text-editor/README.md

 The focus of this app is to build a single-page editor that runs on the browser.
 The application can also run offline.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-### Installing

 ## Built With

 * [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML)